 We have proposed the concept of 'lattice composite', and we are developing new gas sensing materials based on the concept.
 Crystal lattice is recognized as a smallest unit which can generate a function.
 The composites of different kind of lattices can be expected to generate a new function or an advanced function by synergetic effects of the lattices.
-In order to develop novel gas sensing materials, we have expanded the concept not only to inorganic compounds but also to organic compounds.

 Gas sensing materials have two elemental functions, molecule recognition and transducer.
-The shearing of the elemental functions by both components can realize high performance sensing properties in the lattice composite materials.
+The shearing of the functions by both the components can realize high performance sensing properties.